kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Introduction to Back-End Development/Week 2/README.md

 ## Assignments[^1]

-[^1]:Please note, that I do not share the solutions of the assignments, as the lecturer firmly asks not to.
-However, I share the [source code](./demos.sql) of all the coding demonstrations of the week.
-This gives a code-level insight into the week.
-It covers everything that is needed to get through the assignments with 100% of the points.
+[^1]:Please note, that I do not share the solutions of the assignments, as it is strictly against the [Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US) of Coursera.
+However, I share similar source codes for all assignments of the week.

 #### 1. Creating an HTML Document